Alegokid07/Sweet/README.md

 # Sweet
 A github for the Sweet!
-Minecraft modpack
+Minecraft modpack.